minzwon/tag-based-music-retrieval/README.md

 ## Dataset
 ### 1. Cleanup process
 - Filter out all tracks not included in the MSD Taste Profile.
-- Filter out all tag annotations with a Last.fm tag score of 60 (Last.fm tags in the original dataset come with a score between 0 and 100).
+- Filter out all tag annotations with a Last.fm tag score of 50 (Last.fm tags in the original dataset come with a score between 0 and 100).
 - Filter out all tracks with more than 20 tags (we assume that annotations in tracks with too many tags are less reliable).
 - Preprocessing of tags: remove punctuation, normalize expressions (e.g., and, \&, 'n'), and remove irrelevant suffixes (e.g., music, song, tag).
-- Group all tags with the same preprocessed lemma and name the group with the most common of the involved tags.
+- Group all tags with the same preprocessed lemma and name the group with the most common of the involved tags (e.g., [rock music, rock, rock songs, rock tag] -> 'rock').
 - Select all tag groups with annotations for at least 100 tracks.

 ### 2. How to download
-You can simply download from this [Google Drive link]().
+You can simply download from this [Google Drive link](https://drive.google.com/file/d/1N1oaaTBwV0MOVV207yecPfYWGxtK9qC0/view?usp=sharing).

 ```
 tar -zxvf MSD500.tar.gz
 ```

+Due to security/privacy issues, our in-house user-item embeddings are not included.

 ## Model overview
 <img src="figs/model.png" width="700">